golang/dep/docs/daily-dep.md

 Here are the key takeaways from this guide:

+* `dep check` will quickly report any ways in which your project is out of [sync](glossary.md#sync).
 * `dep ensure -update` is the preferred way to update dependencies, though it's less effective for projects that don't publish semver releases.
-* `dep ensure -add` is usually the easiest way to introduce new dependencies, though it's not the only one.
-To add more than one at a time, you'll need to use multiple arguments, not multiple invocations - and make sure to add real `import` statements for the projects after the command completes!
+* `dep ensure -add` is usually the easiest way to introduce new dependencies, though you can also just add new `import` statements then run `dep ensure`.
 * If you ever make a manual change in `Gopkg.toml`, it's best to run `dep ensure` to make sure everything's in sync.
 * `dep ensure` is almost never the wrong thing to run; if you're not sure what's going on, running it will bring you back to safety ("the nearest lilypad"), or fail informatively.